corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/cordapp-advanced-concepts.md

-### Contract execution in the AttachmentsClassloader and the no-overlap rule.
+### Contract execution in the AttachmentsClassloader and the no-overlap rule

 After ensuring that the contract code is correct the node needs to execute it to verify the business rules of the transaction.
 This is done by creating an `AttachmentsClassloader` from all the attachments listed by the transaction, then deserialising the binary